rexcoleman/TensorFlow-Decision-Forest-Titanic/README.md

     - **Justification**: Fine-tuning the learning rate can improve model performance and generalization.
     - **Suggested range**: [0.01, 0.05, 0.1, 0.2]
 - **num_trees**: Number of trees in the forest.
     - **Justification**: More trees can improve performance but increase computation time.
+This project used 100.
     - **Suggested range**: [50, 100, 200, 500]
 - **min_impurity_decrease**: Threshold for a split to be considered.
     - **Justification**: Controls the minimum decrease in impurity required to split a node, balancing model complexity and performance.